NeoGeographyToolkit/StereoPipeline/docs/examples.rst

     lronaccal   from = ${f}.cub     to = ${f}.cal.cub
     lronacecho  from = ${f}.cal.cub to = ${f}.cal.echo.cub

+Note that for these commands to succeed ISIS and its supporting data must be downloaded, per :numref:`planetary_images`.

 Stitching the LE and RE observations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~